 Take a look at these seasonal words that make perfect winter dog names.

 - Sugar Plum

 Hanukkah is another popular winter holiday celebrated by millions around the world.
 As you search for winter dog names, check out these ideas highlighting the festival of lights.

 Winter Dog Names Inspired By Locations

-Certain parts of the world are noted for their winters.
+Certain parts of the world are known for their winters.
 For example, some cities boast prime ski resorts.
 Other locations are known for reaching subzero temperatures and recording record snowfalls.

-We rounded up regions that exemplify the cold and snowy season and make awesome dog names.
+We rounded up regions that exemplify the cold and snowy season and make great dog names.